Updated: June 22, 2026

 Hotel phone: +30 21089 81183

-Good value hotel.
+Good value hotel with a nice pool.
 Two-bedroom family rooms sleep a family of 5.
-Nice pool and close to shopping, restaurants, and Glyfada beach.
+Close to shopping, restaurants, and Glyfada beach.
 The tram to central Athens (30 minutes) is just outside the hotel.14.
 A for Athens

 Hotel phone: +30 21302 37244

-Affordable boutique hotel with a popular, all-day rooftop restaurant with an Acropolis view terrace.
-Quadruple Rooms have a double bed, a bunk bed, and a sofa bed, while Triple Rooms have a double bed and sofa bed.
-Located at the border of Psirri and Monastiraki, just steps from the Monastiraki Metro station, perfect for catching early-morning ferries from Piraeus.15.
+Centrally located hotel with iconic Acropolis views.
+Affordable boutique hotel with Quadruple and Triple rooms.
+Located at the border of Psirri and Monastiraki, just steps from the metro – perfect for catching early-morning ferries from Piraeus.15.
 City Circus Athens Hostel

 Hotel phone: +30 21302 37244

-Nice budget hotel/hostel with a large quadruple room perfect for families.
-Walking distance to Plaka.More Family-Friendly Hotels in Athens
+Nice budget hostel with large quadruple rooms perfect for families.
+Located within walking distance to Plaka.More Family-Friendly Hotels in Athens

 - Athens Gate Hotel (large interconnecting double rooms)